vertexproject/synapse/docs/synapse/userguides/analytical_model_tags_analysis.rst

 If Hypothesis 1 is true, we would not tag the FQDN.
 If Hypothesis 2 is true, we can simply assert that the FQDN is malicious (with a tag such as ``cno.mal``).

-If Hypotheis 2 is true, deciding on Hypothesis 3 may be trickier.
+If Hypothesis 2 is true, deciding on Hypothesis 3 may be trickier.
 Does the FQDN "look like" anything familiar?
 It may "look like" Akamai CDN (content delivery network) but that's a bit of a stretch...maybe it is just a coincidence?
 Do we have any context around **how** the FQDN was used maliciously that might indicate that the threat actors wanted to mislead victims into thinking the FQDN was associated with Akamai?